Merzouga – Desert Tour & Camel Trekking in Morocco

 Coming from Marrakech, we drove down the High Atlas road to Ait-Ben Haddou – Quarzazate.
 After we passed lots of beautiful scenery’s, we stopped at the Rose Valley for one night.
 Afterwards we went to the Dades Valley and also the Todra Gorge near Tinghir.
 After Tinghir all the area turns into desert: Barren landscapes as far as the eye can see.

 Just about 20 km after Erfroud you will reach Rissani.
 The bab of Rissani (main gate) is an expample of many spectacular Moroccan structures.

 Merzouga is a city located at the beginning of the Sahara, from there you will already see the big sand dunes of Erg Chebbi.

-We arrived around 3 pm in the afternoon at the house of the Desert Berber Fire Camp.
+We arrived around 3 pm in the afternoon at the house the desert camp.
 The crew from the berber camp welcomed us warmly.
 With lots of jokes and laughter, we had some nice mint tea and an excellent lunch was served.
 Although we had a long drive, immediately we felt fresh and full of energy again.
 We got a big cozy room for taking a shower and leaving our luggage

 Then we started with our 1 ½ hour camel tour deep inside of the Moroccan Sahara, it was just the 4 of us riding the camels so it was a really private and relaxed trip.

 Merzouga is famous for the Erg Chebbi desert and its huge sand dunes.
 Just after 15 minutes we passed the first dunes.
 After a while, the dunes became higher and higher and the late-afternoon sun colored the sand a in a deep orange.
 Being surrounded by this never ending desert was an amazing experience.

 After a while we stopped the camels in front of a really huge dune (appr.200 meter) and continued to climb up this sandy mountain!
 It was absolutely worth it though, the view was just breathtaking – sand dunes without an end.
 The Sahara Desert Morocco in all her glory.